ebanner/sicp/README.md

 unforgettable [video
 lectures.](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/)

-Back when I was a freshman in college, I attempted to make my way through this book.
-I immediately found most of the content too abstract and crushingly difficult, which led me to abandon the book.
-It did, however, leave a lasting impression on me.
-It left me with a sense that the material in it was important, even though I couldn't grasp most of it.
+Back when I was a freshman in college, my initial attempt at the book was thwarted by its abstract concepts and crushingly difficult exercises.
+Together these barriers forced me to abandon the book.

+The book did, however, leave a lasting impression on me.
+What little I did understand from the book seemed to help me a few times during my undergrad, leading me to say "I learned that in the first chapter of SICP!" on more than one occastion.

+I always thought if I could get back to the book it would unlock many more of its secrets.
+Since then always had a certain reverence of the book that's bordered on worship at times.

 With an undergraduate education in Computer Science under my belt I started going through this tome once more and have found that I am